 The zucchini and squash are mixed with the cheese and then the entire thing is baked until it’s super melty and makes your heart flutter.
 I ate this with chips and then played an ll cool j song to it for Insta Stories.
 I did this all in front of Billy and he didn’t bat an eye because he’s used to my weirdness.
 If anything, he encourages it.

-- 2 to 3 fresh hatch chile peppers
+- 2 to 3 fresh hatch chile peppers or poblano peppers

 - 2 medium-sized zucchini